ledsoft/termit-ui/README.md

 separately and then specified in generic arguments to `connect`.
 An example of this technique can be found in `TermAssignments`.
 Also, this means that intl props need to be explicitly passed to the component in `connect`.
 Otherwise, internationalization would not work properly
 (language switching would have no effect).
 See `TermAssignments` again for a showcase how to do this.
+* Marker CSS classes should be used to denote important elements.
+These classes help in testing.
+Marker classes should be prefixed with `m-` and no styling should be applied based on them.

 ## Debugging